micmejia/bible-dump/NKJV/Ecclesiastes/Eccl 12.md

 Also they are afraid of height, And of terrors in the way; When the almond tree blossoms, The grasshopper is a burden, And desire fails.
 For man goes to his eternal home, And the mourners go about the streets.

 ###### 6
-_Remember your Creator_ before the silver cord is [^b]loosed, Or the golden bowl is broken, Or the pitcher shattered at the fountain, Or the wheel broken at the well.
+_Remember your Creator_ before the silver cord is loosed, Or the golden bowl is broken, Or the pitcher shattered at the fountain, Or the wheel broken at the well.

 ###### 7
 Then the dust will return to the earth as it was, And the spirit will return to God who gave it.